unahouExosite/docs/quickstarts/README.md

 # Murano Quickstarts Overview

 Quickstarts are example templates to help you quickly create Products and Solutions on Murano.
-This includes everything you need to set up a Product, connect a physical device (or device simulator), interact with device data on a custom dashboard, and deploy a fully customizable front-end web application Solution.
+This includes everything you need to set up a Product, connect a simulated device, interact with device data on a custom dashboard, and deploy a fully customizable front-end web application Solution.
 When finished, you will have a complete end-to-end IoT application deployed on Exosite’s Murano platform.

 # Create a Product

 In this section, you will create a connected lightbulb from the provided example templates.
 Choose an example template below based on whether you will use software-simulated devices or manual API commands.

-At the end of each quickstart, you should have either a physical or simulated device representing a connected lightbulb that is:
+At the end of each quickstart, you should have a simulated device representing a connected lightbulb that is:

 * Connected to the Murano platform